-Not only does San Fran have dog friendly parks, restaurants, stores and hotels that welcome canines, it has some amazing hiking spots – right in the middle of the city!
-We’re giving you the inside scoop on our five favorite hiking spots, all of which we’ve explored with Babu, our furry bundle of joy.
+Cities can often be intimidating to people and pets.
+But if you are visiting San Francisco, the fabled fog city by the bay, rest assured that you and your pooch will have a “paw”some time.
+Not only does San Fran have dog friendly parks, restaurants, stores and hotels, it has some amazing hiking spots – right in the middle of the city!
+We’re giving you the inside scoop on our five favorite dog friendly hiking spots, all of which we’ve explored with Babu, our furry bundle of joy.

 Located in the quiet neighborhood of Diamond Heights, Mt.
-Davidson Park is acres of greenery at 938 feet – the highest natural point in the city.
+Davidson Park offers acres of greenery at 938 feet – the highest natural point in the city.
 Add a curtain of fog that usually hangs around the eucalyptus trees, and you will find yourself transported to a “Lord of the Rings” type forest, mystical and charming.

 This meandering, dog friendly hiking trail will take you right through the reserve, a 61-acre ecological haven maintained by the neighboring University of California – San Francisco.
 Filled with dense vegetation and tall trees, it’s shady trails are a hiker’s delight on both sunny and foggy days.

-San Francisco’s favorite hillock is located in the Bernal Heights neighborhood, and is a fantastic place to burn those quads as you huff and puff up the sloping terrain with your pooch.
-The near 360 degree panorama of the city will make all the pain melt away as you reach the top, taking in the view and cooling down as the gentle breeze caresses your face.
+San Francisco’s favorite hillock is located in the Bernal Heights neighborhood.
+It’s a fantastic place to burn those quads as you huff and puff up the sloping terrain with your pooch.
+The near 360 degree panorama of the city will make all the pain melt away as you reach the top.
+Stop to enjoy view and cooling down as the gentle breeze caresses your face.

-You can start your descent into the hiking trail from Inspiration point, or better still follow signs for the Batteries to Bluffs trail that will reveal gorgeous views of the Golden Gate Bridge in the distance.
+You can start your descent into the hiking trail from Inspiration point.
+Or better still, follow signs for the Batteries to Bluffs Trail that will reveal gorgeous views of the Golden Gate Bridge in the distance.
 The hiking is moderately strenuous with some areas having steep steps or loose rocks, so please wear appropriate hiking gear.

-As the name suggests, Grand View park in Inner Sunset offers a majestic outlook of the city skyline, ubiquitous Sutro Tower, the shimmering waters of the Pacific and the Golden Gate Bridge in the distance.
-But what makes the hike to the top so fascinating are the flight of stairs (16th Street and Moraga Avenue) leading to it, which are completely made of colored tiles, constructed and maintained by the neighborhood community.
+As the name suggests, Grand View park in Inner Sunset offers a majestic outlook of the city skyline, Sutro Tower, the shimmering waters of the Pacific, and the Golden Gate Bridge.
+But what makes the hike to the top so fascinating are the stairs (16th Street and Moraga Avenue) leading to it.
+Completely covered in colored tiles, the stairway was constructed and is maintained by the neighborhood community.

 The mosaic patterns on the stairs are not only breathtaking and intricate, but also glow in the dark, making them even more enchanting at dusk.
-This is another fun filled hiking adventure for you and your pup, and the photo-ops are fantastic on the prettiest stairs around!
+This is another fun-filled hiking adventure for you and your pup, and the photo-ops are fantastic on the prettiest stairs around!
 Don’t forget to bring a jacket – things get pretty windy on the top.